 Vendeur : CitiRetail, Stevenage, Royaume-Uni

 Hardcover.
 Etat : new.
 Hardcover.
 The rise of the knowledge economy has far-reaching implications for the nature of economic organization as well as firm strategy.
 Not surprisingly, thinking in management studies as well as in economics has been profoundly affected by these changes.
 Thus, management thinking in particular has been increasingly characterized by a schism between those who advocate 'knowledge' or 'capabilities-based' approaches in the strategy and organization fields and those whoadopt more economics-influenced approaches, notably the economics of organization.
 This book is a sustained attempt to overcome this schism.
 Its basic argument is thatknowledge-based and organizational economics approaches are not substitutes but complements.
 In particular, organizational economics has much to contribute with respect to furthering the understanding of efficient organization and strategy in the emerging knowledge economy.
 This theme is taken through several theoretical as well as empirical variations.
 Themes such as the incentive liabilities of flat, 'knowledge-based' organizations and the role of complementary HRM practices for fosteringknowledge sharing and creation are extensively treated.
 The book thus contains important implications for knowledge management, organizational design, and firm strategy."
 The bookencompasses nine chapters which critically examine current thinking on strategy, and organization.
 The reasoning is non-technical.
 While primarily aimed at a management studies audience, economists and other social scientists will also benefit from it, including Advanced Students, Academics, and Researchers.
 The advent of the knowledge economy changes the ways in which firms organize their activities and how they strategize in the market place.
 This volume lays the foundations for an analysis of these phenomena.
 It shows how 'knowledge-based approaches' in management studies may be complemented by key ideas from the economics of organization.
+This item is printed on demand.
 Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.
 N° de réf. du vendeur 9780199240647

 Quantité disponible : 1 disponible(s)